ypriverol/github-paper/REVIEWS.md

-That having been said, I find the organization and discussion of this paper to be confusing and to do a somewhat poor job of "selling" github.
+That having been said, I find the organization and discussion of this paper to be confusing and to do a somewhat poor job of "selling" GitHub.
 The discussions are overcomplicated and read like a wall of text, rather than making clear, specific points.

 For example, "Rule 1".